yyoung-50/vault-troubleshooting-lab/README.md

 - From the script output, save the **role ID**, **secret ID**, and **root token**.

-You are now ready to work through the troubleshooting scenarios in the next steps below.
+You are now ready to work through the troubleshooting scenarios.

 ---